-The Governing Body has a responsibility to ensure that the school has a written policy for dogs in School.
+The Board of Trustees has a responsibility to ensure that the school has a written policy for dogs in School.

 As with all policies in school the Headteacher has the overall responsibility for ensuring they are implemented.
 However, in practice, the responsibility for the implementation of this policy will be delegated to the Thrive Leader.